gethin101/Custom-75KB/README.md

 Here is the link to my [keyboard layout](https://www.keyboard-layout-editor.com/#/gists/8c5516ec0065e4f4e203846337e67ee0) (the ENC placeholder bottom right is where the rotary encoder goes)

 My spacebar, left shift, right shift, backspace and enter all need MX stabilizers as they are all above 2u.
+This means I need 4x 2u stabilizers and 1x 6.25u stabilizer that I will solder onto the PCB

 # BOM
 | Qty | Item | Notes | Cost (£) | USD ($) | Link |